The research activities of AIMMS can be grouped around three interrelated research programmes, which comprise:

 This research aims at the discovery of translational biomarkers and corresponding in vitro and in vivo molecular diagnostic tools.
 This will facilitate the elucidation of molecular mechanisms of selected diseases and dedicated novel drugs and therapeutic candidates.

-The figure below represents an overview of the participating research groups and their respective contributions towards these three programmes.
+The figure below represents an overview of the participating AIMMS research groups in 2016 and their respective contributions towards these three programmes.
+As of 2017, the three research groups from the Dept. of Environment and Health were added to AIMMS.